Ayms/bitcoin-transactions/README.md

 	amount+dev fees+network fees=prevamount

 You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

+### "Advanced use" - Multiple inputs

+The previous method requires to perform one transaction per output to be spent, this can be a kind of painful and you are paying more network fees (this does not change anything for the dev fees), you might want to merge different outputs to a single destination address in one transaction (so you can spend it later with only one transaction too)

+See the "Multiple inputs" section below

 ### Important - Understanding transactions